tdandino1005/Regex-tutorial.md/Develop/gist-template.md

 # Regex Tutorial: Matching an Email

 A regular expression, or regex, is a sequence of characters that specifies a search pattern in text.
 These patterns are used by string-searching algorithms for "find" or "find and replace" operations on stings, or for input validation.
-Regular expression techniques are developed in thoretical computer science and formal language theory.
+Regular expression techniques are developed in theoretical computer science and formal language theory.

 ## Summary

 I will be breaking down the following regex for matching an email /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/ into basic components.
-This regex would be useful for validating email input.
+This regex would be useful for validating email input in various applications and technologies.

 ## Table of Contents